greg-raven/grus/_posts/2017-08-30-an-opportunity-for-hungary.md

 ---
-title: 'An opportunity for Hungary'
+title: "An opportunity for Hungary"
 layout: post
 categories:
 - Letters